JeschkeLab/DeerLab/docsrc/source/models.rst

 Parametric Models
 ======================

-DeerAnalysis includes the following collection of parametric models.
+DeerLab includes the following collection of parametric models.
 The model names are categorized depending on whether the model is defined in time-domain (model name starts with the prefix ``td_``) or in distance model (model name starts with the prefix ``rd_``).

 .. toctree::
     :maxdepth: 1